Agder Court of Appeal

 The Agder Court of Appeal (Agder lagmannsrett) is one of six courts of appeal in the Kingdom of Norway.
 The Court is located in the town of Skien.
-The court has jurisdiction over the counties of Vestfold og Telemark and Agder (except for Sirdal Municipality which falls under the Gulating Court of Appeal).
+The court has jurisdiction over the counties of Vestfold, Telemark, and Agder (except for Sirdal Municipality which falls under the Gulating Court of Appeal).
 These areas constitute the Agder judicial district (Agder lagdømme).
 This court can rule on both civil and criminal cases that are appealed from one of its subordinate district courts.
 Court decisions can be, to a limited extent, appealed to the Supreme Court of Norway.
 The court has 21 judges and 13 administrative staff, including a director.
 The chief judicial officer of the court (førstelagmann) is currently Dag Bugge Norden.
 The court is administered by the Norwegian National Courts Administration.

 Location

 The Court has its seat in the town of Skien.
 Additionally, the Court permanently sits in the towns of Tønsberg, Kristiansand, and Arendal.
 The Court may also sit in other places within its jurisdiction as needed.